 Those people who enjoy practical horticultural subjects and for those who may have already had some experience or existing interests in working in this industry.
 Some work experience in horticulture will be beneficial, but not essential.

 You will complete numerous units in this one-year study programme , covering subjects from ground preparation, planting and care of planting, alongside plant propagation and garden designing.

 You will learn by completing practical tasks that are based on realistic workplace situations.
 The course will cover basic underpinning knowledge and important practical skills.
 You will also spend at least one day each week on work placement.

 This course is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas develop the skills you need to start or progress a career in:

 Garden centres, nurseries, amenity horticulture, landscape construction, garden design, turf culture, tree surgery, garden maintenance.

-Visits to local and mainland venues such as Osborne House, Ventnor Botanic Garden and private gardens on the Isle of Wight and Royal Horticultural Society Gardens at Wisley in Surrey.
+We carry out practical work at local venues as well as visits to local and mainland gardens such as Osborne House, Ventnor Botanic Garden and private gardens on the Isle of Wight and Royal Horticultural Society Gardens at Wisley in Surrey.